For faculty and online students, use this online research library. Login here.

 14.35 (p.
 273) Perfect ex. of TEXT: follow format exactly.

 This should be all that you need to tackle your papers, and make them look professional; here's to seeing some more "A" papers!
-Be sure to review the Sample Marked Paper example of a well formatted paper.
+Be sure to review the Sample Marked Paper (Will be updated soon!) example of a well formatted paper.

 a.
 Choose your topic!